sunep-workshops/AAU-Mixed-Reality-Technology-23/README.md

 [Useful links and how to find help](/docs/UsefulLinks.md)

-[Patch](/patches/Welcome.vl) of the welcome image - download the patch and run after you have followed the instructions above to install vvvv gamma.
+[Patch](/patches/Welcome.vl) of the welcome image - you can download the patch and run it after you have followed the instructions above to install vvvv gamma and the extra packages.

 ## About vvvv
 the official description is: